-1. Introduction
+1 Introduction

-The local sequence alignment problem in computational molecular biology aims to reveal similar regions in a given pair of sequences X and Y whose lengths are n and m respectively with $n \ge m$.
-The Smith-Waterman algorithm finds the local alignment by searching for two segments with maximum similarity score by discarding poorly conserved initial and terminal fragments.
-Since it is not designed to exclude non-similar internal fragments, an alignment returned by the algorithm may contain a mosaic of well-conserved fragments artificially connected by poorly conserved or even unrelated fragments.
-As a result, a local alignment with score 1,000 and length 10,000 (long alignment) may be chosen over a local alignment with score 998 and length 1,000 (short alignment), although the latter one is probably more important biologically.
-This deficiency causes two forms of anomalies: "mosaic effect" and "shadow effect".
-Mosaic effect in an alignment is observed when a very poor region is sandwiched between two regions with high similarity scores.
-Shadow effect is observed when a biologically important short alignment is not detected because it overlaps with a significantly longer yet biologically inadequate alignment with only a slightly higher score.
+One of the central problems in computational molecular biology is the local sequence alignment problem (LA).
+LA aims to reveal similar regions in a given pair of sequences X and Y whose lengths are n and m respectively with $n \ge m$.
+The Smith-Waterman algorithm finds an optimal local alignment by searching for two segments with maximum similarity score by discarding poor initial and terminal fragments.
+However an alignment returned by the algorithm may contain a mosaic of well-conserved fragments artificially connected by poorly conserved or even unrelated fragments.
+As a result, a local alignment with score 1,000 and length 10,000 may be chosen over a possibly more significant shorter local alignment with score 998 and length 1,000.
+This deficiency causes two forms of anomalies known as the "mosaic effect" and the "shadow effect".
+Mosaic effect in an alignment is observed when a poor region is sandwiched between two regions with high similarity scores.
+Shadow effect is observed when a biologically important short alignment is not detected by the algorithm because it overlaps with a much longer yet biologically irrelevant alignment with only a slightly higher score.